 When you’re insurance shopping, a lot of new terms get thrown around.
 Historically you were expected to rely on your broker to translate this industry gibberish, but then we invented this thing called the internet.
 Which is how you ended up here, on this page, about to learn the answer to your biggest life insurance question: is term life insurance worth it?

 What exactly is term life insurance?

-Life insurance is a good idea if you're young and have a lot of financial obligations – i.e. kids, a mortgage, and other debt.
+Life insurance is a good idea when you have a lot of financial obligations – i.e. kids, a mortgage, and other debt.
 Term life insurance is particularly worth it because it's the most affordable type of life insurance available that provides a tax-free lump sum of money for a financial safety net.